 - Holiday Tunes.
-Festive music always put guests into the holiday spirit.
+Festive music always puts guests into the holiday spirit.
 Instead of going out to a show, why not sing some tunes in your very own house?
 Crank out some tunes, such as the Las Posadas song, and even instruments, if you have musicians in the house to get into the holiday spirit.

 - DIY Crafts.
 Do you have kids staying with you?
 Why not have a craft night?
 There are plenty of simple, festive and non-expensive crafts you can do, from papel picado decorations to even making your own traditional seven-point starred Mexican piñata, which is a part of the Las Posadas tradition.

 - Piñata Time.
-Whether you made your own or picked one up, pulling out a piñatas can be a great way to gather everyone together.
+Whether you made your own or picked one up, pulling out a piñata can be a great way to gather everyone together.
 Fill yours up with some holiday sweets that everyone will love.

 - Play a Game.
 Make things interactive!
 Pull out old-time favorite board games or let the kids put on plays for everyone.